maxim-top/im.gitbook/en/quick-start/floo-ios-quick-start.md

 ## Previous preparation

-Maximtop IM SDK provides two ways to integrate our floo-ios, automatically through CocoaPods or manually add it to the project by downloading the floo-ios.framework model manually.
+Lanying IM SDK provides two ways to integrate our floo-ios, automatically through CocoaPods or manually add it to the project by downloading the floo-ios.framework model manually.

 ### Mode I: Auto integration/CocoaPods